-The atmosphere combines an energetic, busy sports-bar – with over 20 televisions and a great selection of craft beers – with a brick front colonial building located on a quiet, tree lined street.
+The atmosphere of our bar and grill in West Village combines an energetic, busy sports-bar – with over 20 televisions and a great selection of craft beers – with a brick front colonial building located on a quiet, tree lined street.

 15 Barrow Street dates back to 1897 where it was built by Conrad Schaper.
 Mr. Schaper was one of the original “truckers” in the neighborhood.
 By “trucker” we mean he hauled goods near and far by horse drawn carriage.